© 2017 by Rabbi Dr. Zvi Aviner

-The dotted line marks the transition from the Sixth Day to the Sabbath
+The dotted line marks the transition from the Sixth Day (our world) to the Sabbath

 You can clearly see here the Acronym Y-H-V-H entering our Sixth Day from the Sabbath,

-The ‘Y-H’ dwells in our Day, (the Shechina)
+The Y-H Dwells in our Day, (the Dweller, the Shechina)

 How much damage can Evil inflict?

-YHVH would be saddened as She was before Noah’s Flood (Genesis 6: 6),
+YHVH could be saddened by Man’s evilness, as the verses show before Noah’s Flood (Genesis 6: 6),

 5: Evil as an Idol

-It is as if the very consultation that ELKM conducted with it, speaking in plural voice, has rendered it an enormous charm in Adam’s mind and heart.
-Adam would be attracted to evil, to watch it, to do it, and even to worship it.
-Evil is indeed a False Bride.
+It is as if the very consultation of ELKM has rendered it an enormous charm in Adam’s mind and heart.
+Adam would be attracted to evil, to watch it, to perform it, and even to worship it.
+Evil is our attractive False Bride.

-If we are not careful, the crimes of the Nazis would pale, in comparison of the evilness that Man CAN do.
+If we are not careful, the crimes of the Nazis might pale in comparison of the evilness that Man CAN do today.